Medicine MBBS: transforming your education for our world

 Living costs

-A guide to your living costs has been created by our Student Funding Team.
+A guide to your living costs has been created by our International Team.

-Accommodation costs vary depending on whether you opt for an en suite room and on-site catering.
-Take a look at our accommodation options and the prices you can expect to pay.
+Accommodation costs vary depending on where you apply to live.
+Take a look at our 50-week accommodation options to give you an idea of the prices you can expect to pay.

 Career opportunities